 Both male and female red-eared sliders can be kept with other sliders, as well as with compatible animals like painter turtles.
 However, there are some extra precautions you should take if you want to put more than one slider or turtle in an enclosure.

 The slider is a tough, strong, and large turtle that needs a lot of space.
 A large slider requires a 50–75 gallon enclosure.
-Housing multiple sliders require much more space, and an outdoor pond is considered ideal for multiple sliders.
-Smaller sliders tend to be bullied in too small enclosures and may not be visibly injured but could cease growing!
+Housing multiple sliders requires much more space, and an outdoor pond is ideal for multiple sliders.
+Smaller sliders tend to be bullied in too-small enclosures and may not be visibly injured but could cease growing!

 Red-eared sliders kept together have special requirements regarding gender as well.